Who Are We?

 PAOLA CERVANTES, CO-FOUNDER, DIRECTOR, EDUCATOR

-: Paola has over fourteen years of experience working with children.
+: Paola has over fifteen years of experience working with children.
 In 2001, she served as a mentor for a local community arts education program called Inside Out and proceeded to become a teaching artist to empower at-risk and underserved middle school age youth through visual arts, performing arts, and media workshops.
 After embracing motherhood, she decided to immerse herself into the study of early childhood and studied abroad in Reggio Emilia in 2007.
 She has studied early childhood education with an emphasis on special education.
 She first stepped into her role as a teacher at First Years Preschool in 2004, then moved on to teach at the New School-West Preschool in 2005-2013.
 Growing up in a family learning to live with special needs and raising a son on the spectrum has motivated Paola to advocate for children of all needs and find what makes each of their hearts sing.
 She has presented for SCAEYC to teach parents how to effectively support their children with special needs.
 She was invited to join a panel on KCET’s family resource program “A Place of Our Own” special needs episode in 2009.
 Passionate about sharing the value of quality education in early childhood to the greater community, she has presented her work on using sound and music as a language to support learning at NAREA, consulted with Brightworks in 2011, and continues to serve as a mentor for ECE interns from SMC.
 Paola worked as the Head of Early Childhood at The Exploratory and the director/teacher of PeaPods SchoolHouse in 2013-2015.
 At The Exploratory, she developed curriculum for several programs with a focus on Reggio Inspired work, STEAM, and design thinking like Preschool Tinkering, Mini-Makers Camps, and Toddler and Me programs.
 Paola presented Narrative in STEAM at Cal Tech’s STEM conferences, and was part of the team that helped to develop HeadStart’s 2014 Global Cardboard Challenge.
 She studied under Maker Ed to develop a deeper understanding of the Maker movement and helped to facilitate various professional development workshops, such as Pearson Foundation’s Project Mash to help other educators incorporate tinkering and making into their curriculum.
 Paola is dedicated to giving a voice to her community.
 She serves as an At Large Director and 2nd Vice Chair on the Board of Directors of the Mar Vista Community Council (MVCC) and is also Co-Chair of MVCC Education, Art, and Culture Committee (EACC).

 KRISTIN SHERMAN: CO-FOUNDER, CONSULTANT: